 In addition to our full time faculty, CHCM partners with several professionals in a wide range of areas.
 Find out more about our adjunct faculty.

-With over 25 years of experience in health care – specifically in formal executive roles – Margo is currently serving as the CEO of Creative Health Care Management.
-She has achieved quality and service awards to clinical excellence.
+With over 25 years of experience in health care – specifically in formal executive roles – Margo is currently serving as the CEO and president of Creative Health Care Management.
 Margo’s leadership style is innovative, creative, and engaging.
-She actively searches for leading edge strategies to improve cultures and improve care delivery systems.
-One of Margo’s current passions is using innovative approaches to compassionate care for dementia and Alzheimer’s sufferers.
+She actively searches for leading edge strategies to transform cultures and improve care delivery systems.
+One of Margo’s passions is using innovative approaches to compassionate care for people with dementia.
 Learn more about Margo.

 Mary Koloroutis, MSN, RN, Vice President and Consultant

 As a co-creator, author, and editor of the Relationship-Based Care series of books and seminars, Mary helps health care organizations create a framework for delivering world-class care with strong underlying values and principles, and then works with them to implement that framework.
 Her most recent book, See Me as a Person: Creating Therapeutic Relationships with Patients and their Families, co-authored with Michael Trout, helps clinicians in all disciplines to connect authentically with the patients and families in their care no matter how chaotic their care environments may be.
 Learn more about Mary.